ppgia-unifor/resiliency-patterns/models/readme.md

-# PRISM CTMC Models
+# PRISM Models

-The following CTMC models and properties are available:
+The following PRISM models and properties are available:

 * [Simple Proxy model](./simple-proxy-ctmc.prism): A CTMC model for a client-server system in which a client process invokes a server process via a simple proxy, with no resiliency pattern implemented.